cloudx-labs/posts/posts/octavio-luna/Elasticsearch:-A-Powerful-Search-Engine-for-Backend-Engineers.md

 3. "average_price" computes the average value of the "price" field, giving us the average price of the products sold.

 These are just a few examples of the wide range of aggregations Elasticsearch offers.
-By leveraging these capabilities, you can gain deep insights into your data, make informed decisions, and extract valuable information to improve your applications and business processes.
+By leveraging these capabilities, you can gain deep insights into your data, make informed decisions and extract valuable information to improve your applications and business processes.
 Elasticsearch's aggregations empower you to perform sophisticated data analysis tasks with ease.

 # Scaling and Performance Optimization in Elasticsearch
 Scalability and performance optimization are critical aspects of using Elasticsearch effectively, especially when dealing with large amounts of data and high traffic.
 Elasticsearch can be resource-intensive, and if not used properly, it can lead to significant costs and inefficiencies.
 Let's explore strategies for scaling Elasticsearch clusters and techniques for optimizing queries, with a special focus on caching, to ensure smooth operation and cost-effectiveness.